7 of the Healthiest Foods You Should Be Eating But Aren't

 If you want to get the most nutritional bang for your buck, the best deals are "superfoods."
-These nutritional superstars are far more plentiful in nutrients than they are in calories and that research has shown deliver health benefits.
-You’re probably already eating a lot of everyday superfoods—like bananas, eggs and broccoli—and maybe even some exotic ones (acai, anyone?).
+These nutritional superstars are far more plentiful in nutrients than they are in calories and research has shown they deliver health benefits.
+Your superfood consumption probably already includes many nutrient powerhouses—like bananas, eggs and broccoli—and maybe even some exotic ones (acai, anyone?).

 But what about the power-packed foods filled with good-for-you vitamins, minerals and disease-fighting phytochemicals you aren't eating?
 Here are 7 of the healthiest foods that you should be eating but probably aren't (or at least aren't getting enough of).

 Sardines are one of the best sources of heart-healthy, mood-boosting omega-3 fats, and they're packed with vitamin D. And because sardines are small and low on the food chain, they don't harbor lots of toxins as bigger fish can, and they also make a great sustainable seafood choice.

 Think yogurt in a glass.
-This drinkable fermented dairy beverage is packed with beneficial probiotics that may help give your immune system a little extra edge, plus 29 percent of your daily value of calcium per 8-ounce serving.
+This drinkable fermented dairy beverage is packed with beneficial probiotics that may help give your immune system, digestive system and beyond.
+Plus, kefir has 29 percent of your daily value of calcium per 8-ounce serving.
 Look for it in your supermarket's dairy section; choose plain for less sugar and fewer calories or fresh fruit flavors, such as peach and raspberry, for extra taste.
 To diversify the probiotics you eat, check out these 3 Fermented Drinks to Try.

 Lentils are a versatile, budget-friendly and healthy addition to many dinner recipes.
-A half-cup of cooked lentils contains over 9 grams of protein and a jaw-dropping 8 grams of dietary fiber.
+A half-cup of cooked lentils contains over 9 grams of vegan protein and 8 grams of dietary fiber.
 Lentils are also a good source of iron and an excellent source of folate.
 See these Healthy Lentil Recipes.